EFSF

 EFSF Annual Accounts

-The EFSF Annual Accounts, which are accompanied by the EFSF Management Report, comprise the following financial statements:
+The EFSF Annual Accounts, which are accompanied by the EFSF Management Report, comprise the following financial statements: statement of financial position; statement of comprehensive income; statement of changes in equity; and statement of cash flows.

-Background: For reasons of transparency and the protection of third parties, companies registered in Luxembourg are required to lodge the annual accounts with the Luxembourg Trade and Companies Register (Registre de Commerce et des Sociétés - RCS) and to mention the lodging of the accounts (statement of submission) in the Luxembourg Official Journal.
+Background: For reasons of transparency and the protection of third parties, companies registered in Luxembourg are required to lodge the annual accounts with the Luxembourg Trade and Companies Register ( Registre de Commerce et des Sociétés - RCS) and to mention the lodging of the accounts (statement of submission) in the Luxembourg Official Journal.